Team-Astatine/R01/README.md

 # R01

 ## Core Module
-- This Modules is key to the Astatine Project.
+- This Module is the cornerstone of the Astatine Project.
-- This Project provide optimized commands and features.
+- This Project provides optimized commands and features.

 ## TODO
 - Redesign Architect